 The Board of Directors encourages the informed and responsible participation of the shareholders at the General Shareholders' Meeting and takes such measures and safeguards as are appropriate to facilitate the effective discharge of their duties under the law and the Governance and Sustainability System.

-In particular, in line with the provisions of the Innovation Policy, which provides for encouragement of the digital transformation of the Group at all levels and the development of artificial intelligence applications, the Company may publish a guide, in the medium it deems appropriate (including a virtual assistant), providing an innovative and intuitive way for the shareholders to know, among other things, the appropriate procedures for participating in the General Shareholders' Meeting, either in person or from a distance, and to access information of interest regarding the progress of the meeting.
+In particular, in line with the provisions of the Innovation Policy, which provides for encouragement of the digital transformation within the boundary of the Group at all levels and the development of artificial intelligence applications, the Company may publish a guide, in the medium it deems appropriate (including a virtual assistant), providing an innovative and intuitive way for the shareholders to know, among other things, the appropriate procedures for participating in the General Shareholders’ Meeting, either in person or from a distance, and to access information of interest regarding the progress of the meeting.

 The Company may also issue and send attendance, proxy and absentee voting cards to shareholders in order to facilitate their informed participation at the General Shareholders' Meeting.